Yaveen123/genta-api/README.md

 ## API routes
-> [!CAUTION]
+> [!TIP]
-> These may be non-functional or partially functional.
+> Although Genta is "finished", these may still have bugs or problems.
+> If you find anything please let me know!

 | Route | Description |
 | - | - |